aroy23/aroy23/README.md

 I recently developed a backend pipeline at Ricoh USA to optimize metadata ingestion for [retrieval-augmented generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) (RAG) systems handling technical company documents

-I'm broadly interested in the fields of backend, performance optimization, automation software, and computer vision.
+I'm broadly interested in the fields of backend, performance optimization, and automation software.

 You can contact me on [LinkedIn](https://www.linkedin.com/in/arnavroy23/) or by email: arnavroy[at]ucla[dot]edu